Frequently asked questions

 No. The terms of the agreement stipulate that clinicians who have authorised access to YHS cannot use this as a promotional or marketing message/tool.

-Can people make changes to my records through the YHS?
+Can clinicians make changes to patient records through Your Health Summary?

 Is the YHS a medical record?